tarantool/doc/doc/release/eol_versions.rst

-.. _release_eol:
+.. _release-eol-versions:

 EOL versions
 ============

-This section contains information about Tarantool versions that have reached their end of life in accordance with the :doc:`release policy <policy>`.
+This section contains information about Tarantool versions that have reached their *end of life* in accordance with the :ref:`release-policy`.
 This means that these versions don't receive updates and fixes anymore.
 However, we still provide technical support for most recent of them.
 Supported versions are shown in **bold**.

-For information about major changes between EOL versions, see :ref:`releases_eol_major_features`.
+For information about major changes between EOL versions, see :ref:`release-eol-major-features`.

 .. note::